Buffett upbeat on U.S. and Berkshire, buys back stock even as pandemic hits results

 Vice Chairmen Greg Abel, 58, and Ajit Jain, 69, who are widely considered frontrunners to succeed Buffett as chief executive, will also be available to answer questions.

+Buffett said he hopes Berkshire will in 2022 resume its annual shareholder weekend in Omaha, which normally draws around 40,000 people - an “honest-to-God annual meeting, Berkshire-style,” he wrote.

-Reporting by Jonathan Stempel in New York; editing by Megan Davies and Marguerita Choy
+Reporting by Jonathan Stempel in New York; editing by Megan Davies, Alden Bentley and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.